-Beyond the Middle School Enhancement Program, there is a wide range of co-curricular activities and competitions for our students to try.
+Beyond the Middle School Curriculum, there is a wide range of co-curricular activities and competitions for our students to try.
 From public speaking to sport, performing arts to academic competitions, the many choices ensure that each student will find their own niche.

 Sport and Outdoor Education help our students stay fit and healthy through their early teen years.
 All students participate in the AGSV sport competition with additional opportunities for further training and skills development in specific sports.
 The Outdoor Education program includes camps at each of the middle year levels.